DESIHIGH/desihigh.github.io/_static/intro_en.md

 <small>
     🤓☝️ Learn more about how we map the universe in our <a href="curriculum.html">Observations</a> and <a href="curriculum.html">Distances</a> notebooks !
 </small>

+{% include static_translations.html name="About DESI" markdownify=true %}

+### Meet the principal
+The existence of dark energy was irrefutably confirmed by Lawrence Berkeley Lab's very own <a href="https://en.wikipedia.org/wiki/Saul_Perlmutter">Saul Perlmutter</a>, Brian Schmidt and Adam Reiss in 1998, when they discovered that the universe's expansion was accelerating.
+They were awarded the <a href="https://www.nobelprize.org/prizes/physics/2011/summary/">Nobel Prize in Physics in 2011</a> for their work.

+As honorary principal at DESI High, Saul has a special opening address to all the students, including you!

 <div class="columns is-centered is-vcentered" id="saul-letter">
     <div class="column is-three-quarters-desktop is-full-touch has-text-centered" style="height: 500px;">